Feature #18784

 Users have to work, code gets messy, and bugs don't get fixed.

-Updated by deivid (David Rodríguez) over 1 year ago
+Updated by deivid (David Rodríguez) about 2 years ago

 @mame (Yusuke Endoh) I agree with your analysis, but I have to say from experience that realworld bugs hidden by this behavior are pretty hard to fix too.
 The warning in verbose mode sounds great, but perhaps we could also mention this in documentation and add an opt-in strict alternative like I suggested in the original post.

-Updated by deivid (David Rodríguez) over 1 year ago
+Updated by deivid (David Rodríguez) about 2 years ago

 We discussed the issue at the dev meeting (for very long time) and agreed to revert it once.